-EV certificates MAY contain other subject attributes as indicated in section 9.2 of the EVG.
+Sectigo SHALL NOT include any Subject Distinguished Name attributes except as specified in Section 9.2 of the EVG.
 If present in other types of certificates, all other optional attributes, will contain information that has been verified by Sectigo.
-Optional attributes for Secure Server Certificates will not contain metadata such as '.', '-', and '' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable. dNSName entries are in the "preferred name syntax", as specified in RFC 5280, and do not contain underscore characters ("").
+Optional attributes for Secure Server Certificates will not contain metadata such as '.', '-', and '' (i.e., space) characters, and/or any other indication that the value is absent, incomplete, or not applicable. dNSName entries are in the "preferred name syntax", as specified in RFC 5280, and do not contain underscore characters ("").